 We have experienced Louisiana workers' compensation lawyers ready to help if you’re currently dealing with an injury.
 If you’re not sure you can get compensation lets talk.
 It never hurts to speak with one of our lawyers and request your free consultation.
 We look forward to helping you.

 Importance Of Workers’ Compensation

 Were you injured on the job and now unable to work?
 We offer the legal services you need.
-If you want to learn more keep reading.
-If you want to get your case going, connect with us now – you’ll appreciate our workers’ comp attorneys and their dedication and commitment they offer.
+If you want to get your case going, connect with us now – you’ll appreciate our Louisiana workers’ comp attorneys and their dedication and commitment they offer.
 Just a reminder; we provide legal representation throughout the state of Louisiana and will even come to you.

-As an injured worker, the last thing you want to deal with is loss of income.
-Many employees worry that they will not be able to pay for their medical bills, let alone cover their monthly expenses, while out of work.
+As an injured worker, the last thing you want to deal with is a loss of income.
+Many employees worry that they will not be able to pay their medical bills, let alone cover their monthly expenses, while out of work.

 The good news is that Louisiana law requires all employers to carry workers’ compensation insurance.
 This program was put in place to provide medical benefits and replacement of a portion of wages should an employee become injured, or fall ill, while performing work duties.
 Workers' compensation will generally cover medical expenses related to the injury, rehabilitation, and retraining, as well as disability payments for those unable to work.

-The Workers' Compensation Attorneys At Neblett, Beard & Arsenault
+The Louisiana Workers' Compensation Attorneys At Neblett, Beard & Arsenault

 The attorneys at Neblett, Beard & Arsenault have been representing individuals with workplace injuries for more than 30 years.
 We have assisted Louisiana clients from Alexandria, Lake Charles, Shreveport, Lafayette, and Monroe.
-Our firm has a thorough understanding of workers’ compensation law and we utilize our extensive background in workers’ compensation cases to best assist our clients.
+Our firm has a thorough understanding of Louisiana workers’ compensation law and we utilize our extensive background in workers’ compensation cases to best assist our clients.